 A lot of neck and back problems are somewhere linked to tight shoulders, a majority of the times tight shoulders are the result of sitting at the desk for long hours in a wrong posture.
 Yoga poses for opening the shoulders help lengthen the shorter, weaker muscles and impart strength to them.
 It would be interesting to observe at least for one day that how many times done really uses one’s shoulder muscles, especially if one has a desk job; in a normal day’s routine one hardly lift, rotate, or does anything that stretches the arms causing the shoulder muscles to work.
 At the most one lifts the hand and the lower arm thus, while attempting to drink something in the entire day.
 This leaves the muscles associated with the shoulder movements shorter, and weaker leading to discomforting pain.
 Shoulder exercises for correcting one’s posture strengthen the muscles around the shoulders to keep the shoulder pulled slightly backward, while keeping the spine straight, positioning the shoulders in this manner helps maintain the health of the neck, back, and of course the shoulders.

 Yoga asana for shoulder pain include asana which apply the entire body weight on to the shoulders.
 This can be done in a supine position by either lifting the entire body over the shoulders, or raising just the hips high enough to press the torso backwards on to the shoulders.
 Both these movements provide isometric tension to the shoulders which when released relieves the shoulders of any trapped stress.
-Frozen shoulder exercises are a set of yoga poses which help stretch the frozen, restricted muscles of the shoulder joint for increasing its range of motion.
+Frozen shoulder exercises, a important part of yoga for seniors, are a set of yoga poses which help stretch the frozen, restricted muscles of the shoulder joint for increasing its range of motion.
 Lifting the arms over the head multiple times every day keeps the deltoids strong and flexible along with providing an invigorating stretch to the muscles of the chest, and the abdomen.
 Practicing deltoid workouts with yoga is the best mode for maintaining the strength, and agility in the arms.
 Yoga for tight shoulders also involve shoulder workout which rotates the shoulder joint to its maximum possible range of motion.

 Best Yoga Stretches for the Shoulders